Zanoro9000/warnermedia/README.md

 Warner Media Coding Challenge for Tyler Kennedy

+------------------- Setup to Run ------------------------

+The stack used:
+Next.js
+.NET Core WebApi
+EF Core ORM
+SQL Express

+Next.js because I was currently learning it for my personal resume site and wanted more experience with it.
+.Net Core and EF Core 5.0 because that is what I am most comfortable with (and 5.0 has many to many joins without explicit join tables which are sweet).
+SQL Express becuause that is what was defined in the prompt.

 ------------------- Tutorials for serverless ------------------------

 - This was done previously and re-used for this project